EcuadorTranslations

 Investor Visa:

-• Business plan (if starting a business)
+• Business plan (if starting a business) — A formal business plan showing the investment structure, projected employment, and economic contribution.

-• Articles of incorporation (if transferring a business)
+• Articles of incorporation (if transferring a business) — Must be apostilled if issued in the US.

 Dependent Visa: